wonderdev007/react_landmark/README.md

 <br>

-<p align="center">A React web application fetching data from a static dataset and generating a collection of landmarks around the globe.</p>
+<h3 align="center">A React web application fetching data from a static dataset and generating a collection of landmarks around the globe.</h3>

 <br>